pyvisa/pyvisa/docs/rvalues.rst

 You can also specify the output container type, just as it was shown before.

 By default, PyVISA will assume that the data block is formatted according to the IEEE convention.
-If you instrument use HP data block you can pass ``header_fmt='hp'`` to ``read_binary_values``.
+If your instrument uses HP data block you can pass ``header_fmt='hp'`` to ``read_binary_values``.
 If your instrument does not use any header for the data simply ``header_fmt='empty'``.